 Conducting a Business Impact Analysis (BIA) is necessary to begin all business continuity and disaster recovery development projects because it sets the foundation for your strategy identification and selection effort to enable plan development.
 Specific to ITDR, the BIA identifies and assesses impacts to the organization in the event that essential operations cannot be performed due to a systems outage.
 These impacts can be categorized by the following: financial, reputational, regulatory and legal, operational, and, most importantly, external customer impacts.
 During the BIA, the identification of risks is also performed, as well as the impact to the organization due to the risks.
 Using the results of the BIA, IT will be able to determine when applications need to be restored (Recovery Time Objectives, or RTOs), how they can be restored (strategy options), and if the dependent operating departments can continue operations while the system is unavailable (and for how long).

-For more information on this topic, please read: Using the Results of Your BIA to Develop Disaster Recovery Requirements.
+For more information on this topic, please read: Ultimate Guide to Business Impact Analysis

 It’s important to note that some organizations opt to conduct a formal Application Impact Analysis (AIA) to specifically address the impacts to the organization in the event of a system interruption.
 The loses are categorized in the same manner as the BIA, but may be quantified by such areas as: